Alex Bregman Preview, Player Props: Astros vs. Tigers

 Alex Bregman At The Plate

-- Among qualifying hitters in MLB, he ranks 76th in batting average, 26th in on-base percentage, and 81st in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 69th, his on-base percentage ranks 23rd, and he is 68th in the league in slugging.

-- Bregman has reached base via a hit in 81 games this season (of 129 played), and had multiple hits in 35 of those games.
+- Bregman has reached base via a hit in 82 games this year (of 130 played), and had multiple hits in 36 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.